WarFox/deepumohan.com/content/index.md

 [Kozhikode](https://en.wikipedia.org/wiki/Kozhikode),
 [Kerala](https://en.wikipedia.org/wiki/Kerala) now living in London, UK.
 I like to take an idea, conceptualize it and make it a reality with focus on simplicity.
-I find Data Engineering, DevOps, DataOps, and MLOps challenges to be particularly interesting.
+Data Engineering, DevOps, DataOps, and MLOps challenges are interesting to me.

-My skills include <TypeEffect/>

-Currently, I work as a Principal Engineer in the Data Platform team at [Funding Circle UK](https://fundingcircle.com/uk/).
-I take care of Data Reliability Engineering, orchestration tools, various tooling around democratising data platform for wider use and adoption in the company.
+Currently, I work as a Principal Engineer at [Funding Circle UK](https://fundingcircle.com/uk/).
+I take care of Data Reliability Engineering, orchestration, tooling around democratising data platform for wider use and adoption in the company.
 Previously, I've worked with [Valtech](https://www.valtech.com/en-gb/), [Expedia](https://www.expedia.co.uk/), [Kainos](https://www.kainos.com/), Collective, and [JMR Infotech](https://jmrinfotech.com/).